-FEMA is working with the Council and has indicated that it doesn't want to issue the maps twice, once before and once after the Council's completes its improvements.
-Therefore, FEMA isn't going to issue new maps until all of the Council's 100-Year improvements are complete.
+FEMA is working with the Council and has indicated that it didn't want to issue maps, after the Council completed its' improvements and then again after the certification process was complete.
+Therefore, FEMA isn't going to issue new maps until all of the levees have received accreditation.
 The intent is to work closely with FEMA to ensure the new maps when issued, reflect the levee improvements.
-It is currently anticipated that FEMA will be issuing new maps in 2020.
+It is currently anticipated that FEMA will be issuing new maps in 2020 or 2021.